 For a brief guide to understanding legal research online, see How to Research a Legal Problem: A Guide for Non-Lawyers, published by the American Association of Law Libraries.

 If you are new to the law, or to a particular area of law, you may wish to begin your research with a secondary source that provides background information and a roadmap to finding primary resources on your topic.
 Legal encyclopedias attempt to comprehensively cover all legal topics, and are generally a good place to begin research.
 There are several encyclopedias written for non-lawyers, such as the Gale Encyclopedia of American Law, 3rd ed.
 (Ref.
 KF154.G77 2011 & online; formerly West's Encyclopedia of American Law).
-This resource looks at practical implications of the law rather than the more theoretical approach taken by many legal resources.
-The Gale Encyclopedia of Everyday Law (Ref KF387 .G35 2006) provides a general overview of various legal issues, with breakdowns where state laws differ.
+This resource looks at practical implications of the law rather than the more theoretical approach taken by many legal resources, and provides a general overview of various legal issues, with breakdowns where state laws differ.

 Legal encyclopedias geared towards use by lawyers useful where more specific coverage of the law is required.
 These encyclopedias provide a summary of the law arranged by subject and extensive references to primary sources, including court decisions and other legal authorities.